Senate Democrats weigh lawsuit over Trump's appointment of Whitaker

 Speaking to reporters at the White House, Trump defended his choice of Whitaker, saying the former U.S. attorney for the southern district of Iowa had an excellent reputation and came highly recommended by former Iowa Governor Terry Branstad, who is now Trump’s ambassador to China.

 At the same time, Trump repeatedly emphasized in his remarks to reporters that he did not know Whitaker, whom he tapped to replace Sessions on a temporary basis.
+“Matt Whitaker - I don’t know Matt Whitaker,” Trump said.

+Last month, Trump said on the Fox News program Fox and Friends, “Matt Whitaker’s a great guy.
+I mean, I know Matt Whitaker.”

 A Justice Department spokeswoman has said Whitaker would oversee all matters under the department’s jurisdiction, including the Mueller investigation.